-- 93.95.
-As WFP is funded entirely by voluntary contributions, the principle of full-cost recovery must be retained when considering reform of the financial architecture.
-General Regulation XIII.2, which outlines the full-cost recovery principle, ensures that donors provide sufficient cash contributions to cover all operational and support costs related to the implementation of activities.27 - 94.96.
+- 93. As WFP is funded entirely by voluntary contributions, the principle of full-cost recovery must be retained when considering reform of the financial architecture.
+General Regulation XIII.2, which outlines the full-cost recovery principle, ensures that donors provide sufficient cash contributions to cover all operational and support costs related to the implementation of activities. - 94.
 However, the Secretariat notes that the current application of full-cost recovery was designed primarily for contributions of in-kind food and cash for food.
 General Rule XIII.4 defines the application of full-cost recovery to different types of contribution to cover operational costs, DSC and ISC.
-Full-cost recovery is managed primarily by reserving a proportion of every contribution to cover related implementation costs examples include the 7 percent ISC rate, or a percentage or rate per ton for certain cost components. - 95.97.
-In light of the increasing diversity of WFP's assistance, the proposed CPBCP Budget structure and changes to the cost structure, the Secretariat reviewed the application of full-cost recovery with a view to developing a simplified design that is applicable to all types of contribution-and equitably attributes costs among donors.28, while ensuring that donors provide sufficient cash resources to cover transfer and implementation costs.29 - 96.98.
+Full-cost recovery is managed primarily by reserving a proportion of every contribution to cover related implementation costs examples include the 7 percent ISC rate, or a percentage or rate per ton for certain cost components. - 95.
+In light of the increasing diversity of WFP's assistance, the proposed CPB structure and changes to the cost structure, the Secretariat reviewed the application of full-cost recovery with a view to developing a simplified design that is applicable to all types of contribution and equitably attributes costs among donors. - 96.
 Most projects are not 100-percent funded, resulting in frequent revisions of full-cost recovery rates and subjecting projects to budgetary surpluses or deficits.
-It is therefore proposed that full-cost recovery calculations be based on the annual resource-based implementation plan30 to reflect the country office's operational reality, including the scale of country operations and related costs.
-Coupled with more accurate programming, this method is expected to minimize the need to revise full-cost recovery rates. - 97.99.
-The proposal presented to the Board during the 2016 Annual Session and the subsequent informal consultations is predicated on the need to distinguish between the principle of full-cost recovery and the treatment of different types of contribution.
-The proposal focuses on applying the principle of fullFull-cost recovery forshould be based on the high-level cost categories of transfer and implementation costs, adjusted DSC and ISC direct support costs and indirect support costs.
-The adjusted DSC component would be
+It is therefore proposed that full-cost recovery calculations be based on the annual resource-based implementation plan to reflect the country office's operational reality, including the scale of country operations and related costs.
+Coupled with more accurate programming, this method is expected to minimize the need to revise full-cost recovery rates. - 97.
+The proposal presented to the Board during the 2016 Annual Session and the subsequent informal consultation is predicated on the need to distinguish between the principle of full-cost recovery and the treatment of different types of contribution.
+The proposal focuses on applying the principle of full-cost recovery for adjusted DSC and ISC.
+The adjusted DSC component would be calculated as a proportion of the consolidated transfer and implementation costs, which will vary by country.
+ISC and its current recovery rate of 7 percent would remain unchanged. - 98.
+It is envisioned that the full-cost recovery principle will be embedded as a high-level policy in the General Rules rather than at the detailed level currently prescribed.
+Therefore, additional internal guidance or policies on the treatment and handling of particular types of contribution will be provided, such as through Executive Director Circulars.
+For example, contributions that are tied to commodities including both in-kind contributions and those for purchases will have to include sufficient cash resources to cover related transfer and implementation costs. - 99.
+Annex VII provides examples of how full-cost recovery will be applied to various types of contribution in Zimbabwe.